 Guidance for specified authorities in England and Wales on the duty in the Counter-Terrorism and Security Act 2015 to have due regard to the need to prevent people from being drawn into terrorism.

 The UK government has placed a legal duty on schools to have due regard for the need to prevent people being drawn into terrorism.
-Whilst it is the government’s intention for these efforts to become part of wider safeguarding measures in schools, there are areas of the duty that require specialist knowledge.
-Follow the link for seven key points that school staff need to be aware of as created by Victvs.
+Whilst it is the governments intention for these efforts to become part of wider safeguarding measures in schools, there are areas of the duty that require specialist knowledge.

 Follow the link below for advice for schools and childcare providers on the Prevent Duty